-The synthetic repellents (DEET and Icaridin) are far superior to the biological repellents (bergamot, coconut, citrus and lavender oils).
+The synthetic repellents (DEET and Icaridin) are far superior to the biological repellents (bergamot, coconut and citrus oil or lavender).
 The duration of action highly fluctuates due to sweating or outdoor temperatures and depends on the product and contact with water.
 The product should be reapplied every 4-8 h.
-Ideally, you should always apply sunscreen first and then the repellent.
+Note: you should always apply sunscreen first and then the repellent.

-DEET (Diethylmethylbenzamide) is recommended by the WHO due to its very good results of risk-benefit experiences and should be applied in concentrations of at least 30-50%.
+DEET (Diethylmethylbenzamide) is recommended by WHO due to its very good results of risk-benefit experiences and should be applied in concentrations of minimum 30-50%.
 The repellent should not be applied on damaged (e.g. sunburn) or sensitive skin or in close proximity to mucous membranes (such as mouth or eyes).
 Furthermore, DEET can cause skin irritations and allergic reactions.
-It should also be noted that DEET damages plastics as e.g. in sunglasses, mobile phones or bracelets by causing discolouration.
+It should also be noted that DEET damages plastics as e.g. in sunglasses, mobile phones or bracelets.
 The application during pregnancy and on newborns should be avoided since there is not enough data on the subject.
-DEET is generally deemed safe for children aged 3 months and over (according to the WHO), but should still be used sparingly.
-In Germany, DEET is only authorised for use from the age of 2.
+DEET is generally deemed safe for children, but should still be used sparingly.

-The mosquito protection Icaridin (at least 30%) is nearly as effective as DEET and considered welltolerated in comparison.
-Due to lack of experiences, Icaridin is still not recommended by the WHO.
+The mosquito protection Icaridin is nearly as effective as DEET and considered well-tolerated in comparison.
+Due to lack of experiences, Icaridin is still not recommended by WHO.
 It is assumed to be harmless during pregnancy and whilst breastfeeding, but there are still not enough research results available.